-So what's new about it?
-And crucially, how does it compare to the original?
+How does the smaller sibling compare to the big daddy of the family?
 Here we'll run down every detail of the new speaker, comparing it to the HomePod so you can see how the two Siri-powered devices stack up in terms of features, spec and audio quality.

 Ready to choose between two brilliant smart speakers?
 Let's begin...